Vici Properties

-Vici Properties Inc. is a real estate investment trust (REIT) specializing in casino properties, based in New York City.
+Vici Properties Inc. is an American real estate investment trust (REIT) specializing in casino and entertainment properties, based in New York City.
 It was formed in 2017 as a spin-off from Caesars Entertainment Corporation as part of its bankruptcy reorganization.
-It owns 48 casinos, hotels, and racetracks and 4 golf courses around the United States and Canada.
+It owns 54 casinos, hotels, and racetracks, four golf courses, and 38 bowling alleys around the United States and Canada.

 History

 Vici Properties was formed as part of the Chapter 11 bankruptcy reorganization of Caesars Entertainment Operating Company (CEOC), the largest division of Caesars Entertainment.
 After placing CEOC into bankruptcy in January 2015, Caesars proposed splitting CEOC into two companies: a REIT, which would own the company's casinos, and an operating company, which would manage them.
 The plan was designed to maximize value for CEOC's creditors by taking advantage of favorable tax treatment for REITs.
 Several members of Congress opposed the plan, calling it an abuse of the REIT laws.
 They asked the Internal Revenue Service to deny tax-free status to the spin-off, but their protest went unheeded.

 The spin-off of Vici to CEOC's creditors was completed on October 6, 2017, the day that CEOC emerged from bankruptcy.
 Vici began with a portfolio of nineteen casinos and racetracks, all leased to Caesars at a total initial annual rent of $630 million, and four golf courses.
-The company's name was adopted from the phrase "Veni, vidi, vici," commonly attributed to Julius Caesar.
+The company's name was adopted from the phrase "Veni, vidi, vici," commonly attributed to Julius Caesar; vici in Latin means "I conquered".

 Vici acquired Harrah's Las Vegas from Caesars in December 2017 for $1.1 billion, and leased it back at an initial annual rent of $87.4 million.

 MGM Growth Properties, a REIT affiliated with Caesars competitor MGM Resorts International, offered in January 2018 to acquire Vici for an estimated $5.9 billion.
 Vici's board rejected the offer, deciding instead to proceed with a planned initial public offering.
 Vici completed its IPO on the New York Stock Exchange in February 2018, raising $1.2 billion.

 The company moved its headquarters to New York City from the Las Vegas area in mid-2018.

 Vici completed two transactions with Caesars in 2018, purchasing the Octavius Tower at Caesars Palace for $508 million and Harrah's Philadelphia for $242 million, and leasing them back to Caesars for $35 million and $21 million per year, respectively.

 In 2019, Vici made two purchases in conjunction with Penn National Gaming.
 Vici bought the real estate of the Margaritaville Resort Casino in Louisiana and Greektown Casino–Hotel in Detroit for $261 million and $700 million, respectively, while Penn bought both properties' operating businesses and leased them from Vici for annual rent of $23 million and $56 million, respectively.
 Vici bought a second casino from Greektown seller Jack Entertainment, Jack Cincinnati Casino, in September 2019, paying $558 million for the real estate; Hard Rock International leased the property for $43 million per year.